A guide to infrastructure and energy sector salaries

-Whether you want to be a geologist or an environmental consultant, there’s a wealth of opportunities in the infrastructure and energy sector.
-To give you an idea of how much you could earn as a graduate and beyond in this field, we’ve created a list of infrastructure and energy salaries paired with several different roles you could choose from.
+Whether you want to be a geologist or an environmental consultant, there are a wealth of opportunities in the infrastructure and energy sector.
+To give you an idea of how much you could earn as a graduate and beyond in this field, we’ve created a list of infrastructure and energy sector salaries paired with some of the different roles you could choose from.

 Join the UK's number-one graduate careers network